mgruesbeck/cl-sunfish-scrape/README.md

 # cl-sunfish-scrape
-Trolling craigslist for a sunfish.
+Trolling craigslist for a Sunfish.

+# What it do
+- Checks SF Bay Area Craigslist Sunfish postings
+- Sends email alert if there are new ones
+- Checks four times a day

 # Instructions